Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Methodology

 The beta-binomial model prior is a popular choice for stochastic search variable selection in linear regression \parencite[][]{george1993variable} and Bayesian model averaging \parencite[e.g.,][]{hinne2020conceptual, hoeting1999bayesian}.
 It states that the prior probability of including $j$ predictors out of a total of $K$ predictors is given by:

-where $\alpha$ and $\beta$ are hyperparameters.
+where $\alpha$ and $\beta$ are hyperparameters \reviseAStwo{and $\FBeta{\alpha}{\beta}$ denotes the Beta function}.
 The prior probability of a particular regression model is obtained by dividing by the number of ways $j$ out of $K$ predictors can be included: $\BetaBinom{j}{K}{\alpha}{\beta} / \binom{K}{j}$.
-The beta-binomial distribution introduces a penalty for including additional predictors and in that way introduces a correction for multiplicity \parencite{scott2006exploration, scott2010bayes}.
+The beta-binomial distribution introduces a penalty for including additional predictors and in that way introduces a correction for multiplicity \parencite{scott2006exploration, scott2010bayes}. \reviseAS{For example, \textcite{scott2010bayes} show that for $\alpha = \beta = 1$, the prior probability of a model that includes no predictors is 30 times higher than the prior probability of a model that includes one predictor when testing a total of 30 variables.
+The penalty is less steep for other comparisons: a model that includes nine predictors is favored only by a factor of two compared to a model that includes ten predictors \parencite[for details, see][]{scott2010bayes}.} This beta-binomial prior over partitions can been seen as a special case of the hierarchical uniform prior where the distribution on the size of the partitions is a beta-binomial \parencite[]{casella2014cluster}.

 For the multiple comparison problem discussed in this paper, we consider the number of inequality constraints and use the beta-binomial prior to introduce a penalty for each additional inequality among the groups considered.
 For $K$ groups, there can be a maximum of $K - 1$ inequalities, resulting in a $\BetaBinom{i}{K-1}{\alpha}{\beta}$ prior distribution over the number of included inequalities $i$ out of $K$ groups.
 To see how this translates to a prior over the partitions $\rho$, note that there is a one-to-many correspondence between the number of inequalities $i$ out of $K$ groups and the resulting partitions $\rho$.
 For example, having $i = 1$ inequalities with $K = 3$ groups is consistent with the partitions $\{\{\theta_1, \theta_2\}, \{\theta_3\}\}$, $\{\{\theta_1, \theta_3\}, \{\theta_1\}\}$, and $\{\{\theta_2, \theta_3\}, \{\theta_1\}\}$, all of which are of size $|\rho| = i + 1$.
 The number of partitions of size $|\rho|$ is given, as discussed above, by the Stirling number $\stirling{K}{|\rho|}$.
 For the assignment of the prior probability, it is only the size of the partition (the number of inequalities) that counts.
 With these observations in hand, we arrive at the following (adjusted) beta-binomial prior distribution over partitions $\rho$: